-1. Determine the steps the scribe service has taken to become HIPAA compliant
+Determine the steps the scribe service has taken to become HIPAA compliant.

-2. Obtain a Business Associate Agreement with the scribe or the scribe service
+Obtain a Business Associate Agreement with the scribe or the scribe service.

 HIPAA requires that a CE have a Business Associate Agreement (BAA) in place with any BA that has access to ePHI.
 Therefore, healthcare providers must have either the scribe service provider or each individual scribe sign a BAA before granting access to any ePHI.
 At a minimum, the BAA should:

-State that the business associate will not use or further disclose the ePHI other than as permitted or required by contract or by law; and
+- State that the business associate will not use or further disclose the ePHI other than as permitted or required by contract or by law

-3. Document scribe’s HIPAA training certificate before onboarding
+Document a scribe’s HIPAA training certificate before onboarding.

 If a scribe service claims its scribes have completed HIPAA training, healthcare providers should receive and document their HIPAA training certificates before allowing them to access ePHI.
 If a scribe has not been trained on HIPAA compliance, consider having them complete your organization’s own HIPAA compliance training.